hashobject/perun/README.md

   3. write the results to the destination/target directory

 Perun embraces Boot task model.
 Fileset is the main abstraction and the most important thing you should care about.
-When you use Perun you need to create custom task that is a composition of standard and 3d party tasks/plugins/functions.
+When you use perun you need to create custom task that is a composition of standard and 3d party tasks/plugins/functions.
 Perun takes set of files as input (e.x. source markdown files for your blog) and produces another set of files as output (e.x. generated deployable html for your blog).

 Fileset passed to every task has metadata `(:metadata (meta fileset)`.
 This metadata contains accumulated information from each task.
 More info about structure of this metadata is coming.